qmogh/Relearning-WebDev/README.md

-I got a UDEMY course and signed up for a web dev bootcamp.
-Obviously, this is going to walk me from the very beginning, but I am excited to do this.
+Using a UDEMY bootcamp, online workshops, and experimenting around, this summer I am going to try and learn front-end and back end programming, you can follow my journey here.
+Check out another repository called "Learning-AppDev"